 Brand Indicators for Message Identification (BIMI) is an email specification that works in conjunction with DMARC to enable companies to have their logos displayed next to their email messages in a recipient’s email client.
 Not only does this enhance brand visibility in crowded inboxes, it also verifies that the email is legitimate and comes from a trusted source.

 Adding DKIM, SPF, DMARC or BIMI to a single domain is relatively easy and takes just a few moments.
 But applying them across all the domains in an organization's entire email ecosystem can get complicated and costly—fast.
-That's especially when you’re talking about thousands of domains across numerous divisions and third-party email partners.
-Large enterprises are advised to leverage a more complete solution, such as Agari Brand Protection.
+This is especially true when you’re talking about thousands of domains across numerous divisions and third-party email partners at a large enterprise, so they need to leverage a more comprehensive and automated solution, such as Agari DMARC Protection.